Father: James Shields Sr.

 Buried: Bethel Cemetery one mile north of Orangeville, Indiana.

-On June 27, 1783, about seven weeks after Mr. Bell’s certification, James made a claim for the warrant for 100 acres.
+On June 27, 1783, about seven weeks after Mr. Bell’s certification, James made a claim for the warrant for one hundred acres.
 The warrants were issued for the south side of the Green River in Nelson (later Green) County, Kentucky.
 Unlike other veterans who sold their claims, James moved into what was then a wilderness area, got married and settled down.
 Information about his early years there are sketchy, but he had begun paying taxes by 1795.

 Besides sickness, the biggest danger of the Kentucky frontier of the time were the Indians.
 Their pressure had forced Daniel Boone in 1783 to forsake Ft.
 Boonesborough.
 Within a year or two of this, James had settled on land to the south and west of the fort.
 Five years later, Indians scalped some citizens in the town of Paoli nine miles to the west of James’ farm.